Thandi Tobias: Member of the National Assembly: 2004–2019

 Tobias was not reappointed as Deputy Minister of Trade and Industry after the 2014 general election and she returned to being a banckbencher.
 In 2017, she was appointed as whip of the Standing Committee on Finance.
 After the National Assembly approved a proposal to amend the laws governing the Public Investment Corporation (PIC) in May 2018, Tobias was quoted as saying: "Some of the clauses in the legislation will ensure compulsory and annual submission of both listed and unlisted investments by the Minister of Finance to table in Parliament through the annual report of his department.
 Therefore there will be no conspicuous investment hidden under unlisted investments which will escape public scrutiny."
 Tobias was not listed as a parliamentary candidate for the 2019 general election and left parliament as a result.

 Return to the National Assembly: 2023

 On 15 March 2023, Tobias was sworn in as a Member of the National Assembly by Deputy Speaker Lechesa Tsenoli.
+She was ranked too low on the ANC's regional free State list to secure reelection in 2024.